Patient education: Rotator cuff tendinitis and tear (Beyond the Basics)

 To vary the stretch, use the rod to direct the hand in front of the body (no higher than shoulder height) and slightly behind the body.
 Do not proceed if this stretch causes pain.

 Once you are able to fully extend the arm at shoulder height, you can try a modified version of this same exercise.

-Perform 5 to 10 repetitions, lifting the wand to 90 degrees (shoulder height), then if there is no pain, move the wand through a full range of motion (over the head).
+Perform 5 to 10 repetitions (this is one set), lifting the wand to 90 degrees (shoulder height), then if there is no pain, move the wand slowly through a full range of motion (over the head).
 Pause for 2 to 3 seconds at the end of each repetition.
 When you can perform a set of 10 repetitions through a complete range of motion without pain, you can increase to two sets.